compspec/spec/abi/background.md

-If you look at the above steps, you might guess the problem - our modern day tools like libabigail started at step 5, and as a result the process and rules are a black box and largely the output is "snowflake special" to libabigail and we can't easily understand, extend, or programatically use it.
+If you look at the above steps, you might guess the problem - our modern day tools like libabigail started at step 5, and as a result the process and rules are a black box and largely the output is "snowflake special" to libabigail and we can't easily understand, extend, or programmatically use it.

 ## Rationale